Austin, TX 78756

 - Zidar JP, Virmani R, Culp SC, Bauman RP, Wells HA, Gammon RS, Chapman GD, Jackman JD, Phillips HR, Stack RS.
 Quantitative histopathologic analysis of the vascular response to heparin coating of the Cordis stent.
 J Am Coll Cardiol, 1993.

 - Kruse KR, Greenberg CS, Tangusay JF, Gammon RS, Muhlstein JB, Krucoff MW, Matar FA, Morrison LA, Sawchak SR, Berkowitz SD, Philips HR, Stack RS, Califf RM, Zidar JP.
 Thrombin and fibrin activity in patients treated with Enoxaparin, Ticlopidine and aspirin versus the conventional Coumadin regimen after elective stenting: The ENTICES Trial.
 J Am Coll Cardiol, 1996; Vol 27, No. 2:p.334A.

 - Goolsby JP, Gammon RS, Pederson RW, et al. Coronary Stenting: The Austin Heart Experience.
 Travis County Medical Society Journal, May/June 1997.

 - Gammon, RS,.
 Ducote, V., Kalmaz, D., Hagan, K., Cheema, A., and Rodgers, G. Impact of Ticlopidine on Bleeding Events During Coronary Artery Bypass (CAB).
 The American Journal of Cardiology, TCT Abstracts, October 1998.

-Medical School: University of Missoury School of Medicine, Kansas City, MO
+University of Missouri-Kansas City School of Medicine, Kansas City, MO

 3801 N. Lamar, Suite 300